What is Cloud Computing? Or How to Speak Intelligently about Cloud and Virtual Private Servers

 Virtual Servers clearly have many advantages.
 However, there are some notable caveats that need to be considered before making a purchase decision:

 It is a common misconception that a “Cloud Server” is insulated from any kind of hardware failure and that it is redundantly hosted and always up.
-Such scenarios are possible, but the commodity Cloud Server solution is simply a Virtual Server on some single Physical Server.
+Such scenarios are possible, but the commodity Cloud Server solution is simply a Virtual Server running on some single Physical Server.
 A single physical server may have some inherent redundancy (hot swappable drives and power supplies, etc.) but is not immune to failure.

 What Kind of Server is Best?

-Dedicated Physical Server (not Virtual or Cloud):
+Dedicated Physical Server (not Virtual or Cloud)

 - You need to own the server hardware.